shadopawn/admin-portal/Discovery/Minutes.md

   - His new company created to help train officials
   - Created a game within Unity and Kinect SDK that will test referees and help them learn in the process
   - They have modules with many video in each
-  - It is upload to Steam
+  - It will be upload to Steam
 - Where we come in
   - Video/lesson editor
     - This is the main priorty of the project, a lesson editor